vietanh85/hadoop-docker/README.md

 ## Before we start

 I'm learning Hadoop and Docker.
 I want to leverage them to containerize the Hadoop platform.
 This project will help you to build and run Hadoop modules inside Docker containers.
-This project was created just for learning purpose, it was not tested in the production systems.
+I create this project just for learning purpose, it's not tested in the production systems.

 ### Use your Docker repo